 Our blog articles are a great way to expand your knowledge about acoustic design and the importance of managing noise effectively, as well as keeping you up to date with our latest news and products.
 Take a look and let us know what you think.

-When we talk about acoustics, it’s easy to think the answer is just to cover every wall and ceiling with Class A acoustic panels—the best stuff you can get.
-But here’s the thing: acoustics always matter, but it’s not about drowning your space in the highest-rated materials.
+When we talk about acoustics, it’s easy to think the answer is just to cover every wall and ceiling with Class A acoustic panels.
+But is that really the best for the space?

 Why DECLARE labels matter when choosing and specifying acoustic products